rht-labs/enablement-docs/4-an-enslaved-hope/README.md

      -e "filter_tags=zap"
 ```

-3. Head to (https://console.somedomain.com/console/project/<YOUR_NAME>-ci-cd/browse/builds) on Openshift and you should see `jenkins-slave-zap`.
+3. Head to https://console.lader.rht-labs.com on Openshift and move to your ci-cd project > builds.
+You should see `jenkins-slave-zap` has been built.
 ![zap-build](../images/exercise4/zap-build.png)

 #### 3b - Arachni Scan